ermau/Instant/README.md

 standalone client.
 Neither of these prototypes currently work on a full project, but that is the eventual goal (along with a MonoDevelop addin).

+This is mostly undocumented, hack-filled prototype code.
+You have been warned.

 ## Limitations

 - Isolated methods only (no class fields or other methods).
 - There is no visualization for multiple threads.
 - Infinite loop detection is not perfect (false positives, false negatives).
-- Visual Studio extension performs poorly.
+- Visual Studio extension performs poorly (especially when debugging it).
+- Method signatures must be on a single line

 For more details on the limitations, see [Instant 0.1](http://ermau.com/instant-0-1/)